Guide to travel India by train.

 - Sleeper Class (Code:SL)

 For long distances a car with AC is best.
 The first class is outstanding.
 Each coach has its own steward.
 Food and drinks are included.
-Unfortunately these cars are not available in all train.
-The AC night train coaches are all good and clean.
+Unfortunately these cars are not available in all trains.
 The sleeper class coaches are open coaches with banks which can be changed to a kind of bed.
 Not quit comfortable but it’s fun to experience and suitable upto a 5 or 6 hour drive.
 In the sleeper class you can easily make contact and chat with your fellow passengers.
-It’s normal and indians like to talk and chat with tourists.
 Food and drinks are not included.
-Take it yourself or buy at the vendors passing every 10 minutes.
-Just take the highest class available and don’t try out 3th class.
-(No reservations, crowded and dirty)
+Take it yourself or buy it form the vendors passing frequently.

 What to bring with you to india ?

 As less as possible!
 You have to take hardly any clothing as you can buy everything you need in India.
 And besides that you can make use of the laundry services of your hotel.
 Cheap and good!
-On the street a T-shirt will cost not more than 100 roupie and in the cities you will find the all the western shops of Adidas, Nike, Levi’s and so on.
 Leave your expensive clothing, jewelry, watches at home.
 Limit your packing to the most essential things.